Comparisons11 min read

 Atlas Vpn

-Atlas VPN launched in 2020 as a genuinely budget-friendly option, and it still holds that position.
-It's not trying to be NordVPN — and honestly, I think that's fine.
-It's the "get the job done without emptying your wallet" option, and for a certain type of user, that's a perfectly reasonable pitch.
+Atlas VPN came out in 2020 as a genuinely budget-friendly option, and it's held onto that position.
+It's not trying to be NordVPN — and I think that's actually fine.
+This is the "get the job done without breaking the bank" option, and for certain users, that's a perfectly reasonable choice.

 Key Features

 • SafeSwap Servers: Rotates your IP address automatically within a session.
-Niche use case, but genuinely useful for scraping or high-anonymity browsing.
+It's niche, but genuinely useful if you're doing any heavy browsing or need higher anonymity.

-• Data Breach Monitor: Flags if your email shows up in known breaches.
-Nice-to-have.
+• Data Breach Monitor: Alerts you if your email shows up in known breaches.
+Nice to have.

-• WireGuard & IKEv2 Protocol Support: Modern protocols, decent performance.
+• WireGuard & IKEv2 Protocol Support: Modern protocols with solid performance.

-• Tracker Blocker: Built into the app, no extra cost.
+• Tracker Blocker: Baked into the app with no extra charges.

-• Free Tier: Three server locations (US East, US West, Netherlands) with no data cap.
-Fun fact — that's genuinely rare in the free VPN space, where most providers cap you at 500MB or less per month.
+• Free Tier: Three server locations (US East, US West, Netherlands) with no data limits.
+That's actually pretty rare in the free VPN world, where most cap you at 500MB per month.

 Pricing